 The final objective of this study was to compare SPMD concentrations from the low flow period between the State Line and Mirabeau Point stations, to assess whether an unmonitored load of PCBs was entering the river between those stations.
-The PCB concentration observed at downstream of Mirabeau Point was 74.2 pg/l and less than the concentration of 148.5 pg/l measured at the State Line.
+The PCB concentration observed downstream of Mirabeau Point was 74.2 pg/l and less than the concentration of 148.5 pg/l that was measured at the State Line.
 Therefore, the SPMD results show no indication of unmonitored PCB loads entering the river between the State Line and Mirabeau Point stations.
-There was potential concern that the revised Mirabeau Point monitoring location could reflect PCB loading from Kaiser, but the low observed PCB concentration (in both the primary SPMD sample and field replicate) indicate no Kaiser influence.
+There was potential concern that the revised Mirabeau Point monitoring location could reflect PCB loading from Kaiser, but the low observed PCB concentration (in both the primary SPMD sample and field replicate) indicate no influence from Kaiser PCB loads.